SyphiX897/TeleportBow/README.md

 Minecraft Version: 1.20

-if you have found any problems, report it to me.

-discord id: .syphix

 # How to install:
 1. Download the TeleportBow jar file.
 2. Place the TeleportBow jar file in your plugins directory.